Stouffer's Inn fire: Investigation

 As determined by local investigative authorities, the fire was of incendiary origin involving the ignition of flammable liquid on the carpet in the vicinity of the intersection of The Common and the North and West Corridors.
-Police suspected arson because, arson investigator Joseph A. Butler Jr. said that the intensity of the fire "could not be explained by the burning of material in the area."
+Police suspected arson because arson investigator Joseph A. Butler Jr. said that the intensity of the fire "could not be explained by the burning of material in the area."
 A survivor said he saw a "river of fire" moving along a corridor ceiling "faster than a man can run".

 Prospective perpetrator

-Luis Marin, who was employed by the hotel at the time of the fire as a busboy, was arrested following a four-month investigation by the Westchester County District Attorney’s Office.
+Luis Marin, who was employed by the hotel at the time of the fire as a busboy, was arrested following a four-month investigation by the Westchester County District Attorney's Office.
 Marin was indicted by a Westchester County Grand Jury, and convicted by a jury of arson and 26 counts of murder on April 10, 1982.

 Four days later, judge Lawrence N. Martin dismissed all charges against Marin, and set him free.
 Judge Martin decided the evidence was circumstantial, and that prosecutor Geoffrey K. Orlando's "brilliant" summation went "beyond the facts" of proving the identity of the arsonist.
-The Court of Appeals of New York State upheld judge Martin’s decision, saying “while the evidence was sufficient to establish that the fire was intentionally set (see People v Sims, 37 N.Y.2d 906), the deficiency in the People's case lies in proof of the arsonist's identity.”
+The Court of Appeals upheld Judge Martin's decision, saying “while the evidence was sufficient to establish that the fire was intentionally set (see People v.
+Sims, 37 N.Y.2d 906), the deficiency in the People's case lies in proof of the arsonist's identity.”

 No other suspects have since been arrested or tried.